DASSL/ClassDB/tests/testPrepareClassDBREADME.txt

 UserName: testdbm1
 Password: testpass6

-UserName: testinsmg0
-Password: testpass7

-Run the following two queries:
+Log back in as a superuser and run the following two queries:

 SELECT * FROM classdb.Student;